-- Arrange for a person(s) you trust to attend court with you. - Meet with the Crown attorney before court.
-You may write down questions/concerns you want to address with the Crown so you do not forget or miss anything important to you.
+- Arrange for a person(s) you trust to attend court with you. - Meet with the Crown attorney before court to become familiar with the Crown and court.
+You may want to write down questions/concerns you want to address with the crown so you do not forget or miss anything important to you.

-- Visit the courtroom before court to familiarize yourself with the courtroom, who will be present, and what their roles are.
-You may wish to attend a trial before your court case to see how court is conducted. - Practice relaxing through deep breathing. - Practice listening skills.
-It will be important to really listen to the questions asked in court. - Become familiar with rules of the court. - Try to get a good night's sleep before court. - Ask questions if you do not understand something said.
+- Visit the courtroom before court to familiarize yourself with the courtroom, who will be present, and what their roles are - you may wish to attend a trial before your court case to see how court is conducted. - Practice relaxing through deep breathing. - Practice listening skills, as it will be very important to really listen to the questions asked in court. - Become familiar with rules of the court. - Try to get a good night's sleep before court. - Ask questions if you do not understand something said.
 All your questions are important. - It is important to dress appropriately and with respect for the serious nature of court proceedings.